Definable decompositions for graphs of bounded linear cliquewidth: The proof strategy

-\paragraph*{Applying the Simon Lemma.} We will apply the Simon Lemma for $S=S_k$, $T=T_k$, $h$ being the abstraction, and $\mu$ being the definable cliquewidth of the underlying graph of a $k$-derivation (after forgetting the coloring).
-The conclusion of the Simon Lemma will say that $\mu$ has bounded range, i.e.~there is a finite bound on the definable cliquewidth of the underlying graphs of derivations from $S_k$.
-Since these underlying graphs are the same as graphs of linear cliquewidth at most $k$ by Proposition~\ref{prop:redefine-clique-width}, this will mean that bounded linear cliquewidth implies bounded definable cliquewidth, thus proving Theorem~\ref{thm:main}.
+We will apply the Simon's Lemma for $S=S_k$, $T=T_k$, $h$ being the abstraction operation, and $\mu$ being the definable cliquewidth of the underlying graph of a $k$-derivation (after forgetting the coloring).
+The conclusion of the Simon's Lemma will say that $\mu$ has bounded range, i.e.~there is a finite bound on the definable cliquewidth of the underlying graphs of derivations from $S_k$.
+Since these underlying graphs are the same as graphs of linear cliquewidth at most $k$ by Lemma~\ref{lem:redefine-clique-width}, this will mean that bounded linear cliquewidth implies bounded definable cliquewidth, thus proving Theorem~\ref{thm:main}.

-To apply the Simon Lemma, we need to verify that assumption~\eqref{eq:Simon} is satisfied for some function $f\colon \Nat\to \Nat$.
+To apply the Simon's Lemma, we need to verify that assumption~\eqref{eq:Simon} is satisfied for some function $f\colon \Nat\to \Nat$.
 The treatment of cases when $n=2$, and when all derivations have a common idempotent abstraction, is different, as encapsulated in the following two lemmas.